-Med balls allow for athletes to completely accelerate an object without any need to hold back.
+Med balls allow athletes to completely accelerate an object without any need to hold back.
 For example, when doing exercises like Bench Press and Back Squat a lifter has to decelerate towards the end of the movement to stay safe and under control.

 So, which specific med ball exercises should athletes be incorporating into their training program?

-Med Ball Exercises For Athletes
+Medicine Ball Exercises For Athletes

-Med Ball Cannonball Throws
+Medicine Ball Cannonball Throws

 Cannonball Throws are probably my favorite of all the med ball exercises.
 The reason is this specific movement replicates the same triple extension that is trained by Olympic lifts and is arguably the most important movement pattern in all of sport.

-Med Ball Slams
+Medicine Ball Slams

 Want to let out some aggression and get some great ab work in?
 Try some Med Ball Slams.

-Med Ball Side Slams
+Medicine Ball Side Slams